 If original transcripts are in a language other than English, they should be accompanied by a complete English translation.
-Additionally, students submitting non-English transcripts must have them certified by the World Education Services (WES) or the Foreign Credential Services of America (FCSA).
+Additionally, students submitting non-English transcripts must have them certified by the World Education Services (WES) or SpanTran.
+Further, international transcripts that do not have a U.S. GPA scale (4.0) or that do not originate directly from the school must typically be submitted to SpanTran to verify their accreditation and validity.